kevinfengcs88/nvim/README.md

 - Fix weird bug in Python (?) where you cannot tab comments over that are at the leftmost column
 - Add keymap to access recent files (oldfiles) with Telescope outside of alpha
 - Lazy-load nvim-web-devicons (currently loading on start even though it's only a dependency of other plugins)
+- Add more languages under `ensure_installed` in LSP config

 ## Plugins to test
 - https://github.com/napisani/nvim-github-codesearch